apwide/apwide-jenkins-shared-lib/README.md

 ## A bit cleaner

-You can use Jenkins credentials instead of setting user/password to connect to Jira in your pipeline.
+You can use Jenkins credentials instead of hard coding user/password in your pipeline.
-Usage of predefined global variables will make your pipeline more readable:
+Usage of predefined global variables will also make your pipeline more readable:

 ```groovy
 environment {